 - Assist in leading a 30 minute online chat discussion

 If you're interested in proposing a topic for an upcoming online roundtable, please contact RAILS Member Engagement Manager Dan Bostrom, 630.734.5152.

 Archived online roundtables

-All online roundtables are archived on the RAILS YouTube page.
+All online roundtables are archived on the RAILS YouTube page, in the RAILS Online Roundtable playlist.
+No login is required to access these videos.
 Recorded versions are typically posted 24-48 hours after the live version has concluded.